-Suher Adi is a fourth year undergraduate student at UC Berkeley majoring in Political Science and Middle Eastern Studies.
+Suher Adi is a fourth-year undergraduate student at UC Berkeley majoring in Political Science and Middle Eastern Studies.
 She has served as a research assistant for a report titled “No Safe Space: Health Consequences of Tear Gas Exposure Among Palestine Refugees” published by the UC Berkeley Human Rights Center.
-Suher is also currently working … ContinuedMore
+Suher is also currently working with … ContinuedMore

 The Stevens Program for Middle Eastern Studies